HUM (ART) 1113 Art Appreciation

 A comparative study of traditions, scriptures, theologies, major figures, and practices of world religions through an investigation of cross themes and contrasts.

-This interdisciplinary course will examine a diverse and historical range of literary works by medical practitioners and patients.
-Assigned readings will focus on central issues in medicine such as pain, illness, treatment, depression, mourning, death and dying, doctor-patient relationships, and medical narratives.
+This interdisciplinary course will examine a diverse and historical range of literary and film works by medical practitioners, patients, and observers.
+Assigned readings will focus on central issues in medicine such as pain, illness, treatment, depression, mourning, death-and-dying, doctor/patient relationships and medical narratives.

 HUM 3833 Studies-At-Large: The Americas